Azure/bicep/docs/tutorial/04-using-symbolic-resource-name.md

 output computedStorageName string = stg.name
 ```

-You may find you need properties other properties like `apiVersion` for functions like [list*](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions-resource#list).
+You may find you need other properties like `apiVersion` for functions like [list*](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-functions-resource#list).

 ## Retrieving "run-time" properties